ClarkPoon/LHRs-BPS-Redesign/README.md

-# LHRs-BPS-Redesign
-Starter code for BPS Redesign project for new BPS members
+#Starter code for BPS Redesign project for new BPS members

 # Instructions:
 1. Clone this repository